b-r-oleary/acme/README.md

 ## SymbolicManipulation

 This is a repository for add-ons to `sympy` a symbolic manipulation package for python.
 The file `./SymbolicManipulation/code/sympy_plotting.py` contains two methods `plots` and `manipulate` that extends the sympy plotting functionality to include a mathematica-like manipulate capabilities within an ipython notebook.

+## Analysis

+This is a repository for some tools for importing and analyzing ACME PMT fluorescence data.

+## ExperimentSwitchConfiguration

+This repository includes some tools for designating instructions for creating experiments, and exporting experiment switch sequences.